CubedNetwork/fabulously-optimized-wiki/disabling-mods.md

 1. Open Modrinth App
 2. Open `|||\` "Library"
-3. Click on Fabulously Optimized
+3. Click on Fabulously Forgified
 4. Find the mod you need, toggle the knob.

 ### Prism Launcher

 1. Open Prism Launcher
-2. Click on Fabulously Optimized, then `Edit`
+2. Click on Fabulously Forgified, then `Edit`
 3. Go to `Mods`
 4. Find the mod you need, uncheck the checkbox.

 ### MultiMC

 1. Open MultiMC
-2. Click on Fabulously Optimized, then `Edit Instance`
+2. Click on Fabulously Forgified, then `Edit Instance`
 3. Go to `Loader mods`
 4. Find the mod you need, uncheck the checkbox.